C O V I D

 Cover Up

-Ensure that you wear a mask or face covering whenever possible.
+Ensure that you wear a mask wherever needed.

 DRIVING A VEHICLE